* Translated by AI

 It is often said that even the most promising players struggle in their second season, giving rise to the term 'sophomore jinx.'
 However, this does not apply at all to Song Seung-gi (24, LG Twins).

-Selected by the Twins in the second round, 87th overall, in the 2021 Rookie Draft, Song initially failed to make an impact in his first two seasons.
+Selected by the Twins in the second round, 87th overall, of the 2021 Rookie Draft, Song initially failed to make an impact in his first two seasons.
 However, he steadily built his starting experience while serving in the Army Baseball Team (Sangmu), leading to remarkable growth.

 Last year, as a rookie, Song delivered an impressive performance with 11 wins (6 losses) and a 3.50 ERA, earning a spot on the national team and establishing himself as a representative left-handed pitcher in the league.